ResetXPDR/MSFS2020_AutoFPS/README.md

     - TLOD Maximum - VFR 300% of your current MSFS TLOD setting, IFR 200%
     - TLOD Min + - enabled, unless Auto Target FPS is enabled
     - TLOD Max + - disabled
-    - Decrease Cloud Quality - enabled and with TLOD activation method
+    - Decrease Cloud Quality
+      - enabled by default and uses TLOD activation method
+      - can be disabled by setting DecCloudQNonExpert to false in the app config file
     - Cloud Recovery TLOD
       - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
       - If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
     - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
-    - Pause when MSFS loses focus - disabled, unless using FG then enabled
+    - Pause when MSFS loses focus - disabled, unless using MSFS FG then enabled
 - Expert Settings
   - Auto Method - FPS Sensitivity generally gives better results and hence is the default.
 Use FPS Tolerance if you experience stuttering issues.
 Use Auto TLOD if you are using an FPS cap and it interferes with setting a suitable target FPS.
     - FPS Sensitivity (v0.4.2 and later) - smaller changes more often.